Tripura Sundari temple: Donations record over 150% hike

-Agartala: The Tripura Sundari temple in Udaipur has recorded its highest-ever annual donation collection this year, with devotees contributing a total of ?16 lakh, temple authorities said on Tuesday.
+Agartala: The Tripura Sundari temple in Udaipur has recorded its highest-ever annual donation collection this year, with devotees contributing a total of Rs 16 lakh, temple authorities said on Tuesday.

 Local MLA and Tripura Sundari Temple Management Trust member Abhisek Debroy said that officials opened the temple’s donation box ahead of the annual Deepavali fair, which is scheduled to begin on October 19.